amen6/the-odin-project/the-next-web-clone/README.md

 # Screenshot

 ![header](images/header.png)
-> That's the desktop display
+> That's the header of the desktop display
 ___

 # Fullscreen Capture